Sitetheory/Sitetheory-Docs/Overview/Components.rst

 #################
-CUSTOM COMPONENTS
+Custom Components
 #################

-See the `Stratus Documentation <http://js.sitetheory.io/2/0/stratus.html>`_ for detailed specs of each component.
+See the `Stratus Documentation <http://js.sitetheory.io/1/0/stratus.html>`_ for detailed specs of each component.